tmcgilchrist/beaterl/README.md

 ## TODO

 * add simple html5 player from Peepcode screencast.
-CURRENT
  * if we wrap it up with a playlist and simple interface to play/stop/skip etc we should be good.
 * add instructions for dealing with the submodule